 Dimes and dash: Police investigating dime theft in Northeast Philadelphia

 PHILADELPHIA (CBS) -- Police are investigating a case of dimes and dash.
-That is after they claim a trailer containing hundreds of thousands of dollars worth of dimes was broken into overnight inside a Walmart parking lot in the 4300 block of Byberry Road in Northeast Philadelphia.
+They say a trailer containing hundreds of thousands of dollars worth of dimes was broken into overnight inside a Walmart parking lot in the 4300 block of Byberry Road in Northeast Philadelphia.

 According to police, the truck had about $750,000 in dimes in it.